Negation and partial axiomatizations of dependence and independence logic revisited: First-order formulas and negatable formulas

-The above theorem states that negatable formulas in \Ind are exactly those formulas that have first-order translations, and negatable sentences in \D are exactly those sentences that have first-order translations.
+Before we give the proof the above theorem, let us make two remarks.
+First, the theorem states that negatable formulas in \Ind are exactly those formulas that have (essentially) first-order translations, and negatable sentences in \D are exactly those sentences that have (essentially) first-order translations.
 Therefore the problem of determining whether a formula of \Ind or a sentence of \D is negatable reduces to the problem of determining whether a $\Sigma^1_1$-sentence ($\tau_\phi$) is equivalent to a first-order formula, or whether the second-order quantifiers in a $\Sigma^1_1$-sentence can be eliminated.
 This problem is known to be undecidable (this follows from e.g., \cite{Chagrova91}).